Status: Recently completed

 It is therefore vital to develop more resilient health systems which can ensure the safety of the health workforce while ensuring access to needed services during health emergencies.

-A cross-sectional study of implementers’ willingness to work during and after a pandemic outbreak has been designed, which will use a cross-sectional survey with NTD implementers at the community, health facility and state levels in Ogun state, Nigeria.
+As part of the COUNTDOWN programme, researchers carried out a study into implementers’ willingness to work during and after a pandemic outbreak.
+This involved carrying out a cross-sectional survey with NTD implementers at the community, health facility and state levels in Ogun state, Nigeria.

 September 2020 – November 2020